ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

     Set the number of executors so that it matches your machine's specs: This is the number of concurrent builds this agent can handle.
 It is recommended to match the number of cores of the machine, but you might want to adjust this later if needed.

     Set the remote root directory to ```/home/jenkins/remote_agent```.

+    Set the usage to `Only build jobs with label expressions matching this node`.
+This ensures that only docker-jobs will be built on this agent, and not other jobs.

     Add a label ```docker``` to the agent.